hyunholee26/old_webpage/_posts/2022-02-06-Skim-the-surface-of-building-own-blog-using-jekyll-and-github.md

 # 0. Pre-requisites
  - Join github
  - Select and download Jekyll theme in [http://jekyllthemes.org/](http://jekyllthemes.org/)
- - Create new reposity and set it for homepage, and then upload the files of Jekyll theme
+ - Create new repository and set it for homepage, and then upload the files of Jekyll theme into the new repository

 # 1. Edit _config.yml
  - This file is related to these settings below :